vladfaust/tele.cr/README.md

 I love Crystal because if it compiles it means the program will definitely work.
 This reduces the amount of tests to be written.
 I personally write tests for SQL queries only. 😄

-So there are no any test for Tele yet.
-If you feel uncomfortable with it, write some and create a PR.
+So there are no any tests for Tele at the moment.

 ## Roadmap